 I am interested in the listening subject's experience with language.
 I design perception experiments that incorporate sociolinguistic and anthropological theory to reveal how individual experiences of language are informed by broader societal ideologies.
-My experiments and data analysis are informed by critical social theories—e.g., raciolinguistics and intersectionality—to reveal how hegemonic ideologies shape the perceiver's conscious and subconcious opinions about language.
+My experiments and data analysis are carefully informed by critical social theories—e.g., raciolinguistics and intersectionality—to reveal how hegemonic and in-group ideologies shape the perceiver's conscious and subconcious opinions about language.

 I analyze discourse as a context-specific, social practice that is informed by social structures of power.
 I am especially invested in uncovering how hegemonic ideologies undergird "appropriate" language use in public sphere.
 Relatedly, much of my work uses a [feminist] critical discourse analytical praxis that explicitly critiques how oppressive processes of naturalization and normativization are products of the white supremacist capitalist patriarchy (see hooks 2000).

 A semiotic analysis of right-wing surveillance of Alexandria Ocasio-Cortez’s linguistic forms (LSA Student Abstract Award, 3rd Prize)